The Boulet Brothers' Dragula: The Boulet Brothers' Dragula: Titans

-An All Stars spin-off series titled The Boulet Brothers' Dragula: Titants was announced on September 12, 2022, while the first season was released on AMC Networks' Shudder on October 25, 2022.
+An All Stars spin-off series titled The Boulet Brothers' Dragula: Titans was announced on September 12, 2022, and the first season was released on AMC Networks' Shudder on October 25, 2022.
 The show documents past queens from the original series returning to compete at the invitation of the Boulet Brothers.

 As in the original series, the Boulet Brothers plays the role of hosts, mentors, and head judges and contestants are given different challenges each week.
 The Boulet Brothers' Dragula: Titans employs a panel of several guest judges who, along with the hosts, critique contestants' progress throughout the competition.
 The winner of each season is awarded a cash prize and the title of Queen of the Underworld, formerly known as The World's Next Drag Supermonster.
-A second season is set to premiere on October 7, 2025.
+A second season premiered on October 7, 2025.

 Reception

 Since its original online airing, Dragula has received positive reviews, and was dubbed "Required Horror Viewing" by Fangoria.
 The series has had consistently high viewership, and its fourth season was the most watched program on Shudder.

 The show treats drag as a form of outsider art, and encourages different styles of drag which could be labelled "weird" or unconventional.
 Carly Maga of horror magazine Rue Morgue identified the rising popularity of Dragula as having a positive impact on drag as a whole, saying that the "rise of horror drag is keeping the art form true to its nonconformist origins".

 Vice writer Jeff Leavell reviewed the series as being "loud, weird" and that it "pisses on heteronormativity".
 He also said that Dragula should not be thought of as "just a show about drag queens who love grotesque, hardcore queer performance art", and that "in its own way, it's encouraging us to stand united, whether you're a supermonster or not".

 Adam Zee of Wussy Magazine praised the series for its philosophy towards drag, exemplified by the Boulet Brothers' statement that "We are not here to judge your drag.
 Drag is art and art is subjective."
 Zee commented that:"While it seems simple, this simple idea is what truly distinguishes The Boulet Brothers' Dragula from RuPaul's Drag Race and most other reality competitions.
 The Boulets place significant value in the artistic merit and anti-establishment traditions of drag.
 They have directed their focus on drag artistry that is unpredictable, outlandish and disturbing rather than getting queens to conform to show business standards.
 The only molds contestants must fit into are challenge-based or the loose overarching tenets of Filth, Glamour and Horror.
 Even then, 2 out of 3 is usually good enough to get by."Dragula has also received favorable coverage for its inclusion of all genders and types of drag performers in the competition.
 It was the first televised U.S. show to feature a drag king and an AFAB drag artist.
 The film Dragula Resurrection was praised for foregrounding trans narratives in a "sensitive, understated" manner.